 Student visa for Malaysia

-Applying a for a Malaysian visa is more difficult than applying for many other countries’ visa.
+Applying for a Malaysian visa is more difficult than applying for the visa of many other countries.
 Please note that the visa application process and the list of the required documents may change at any time!
 Please keep this in mind when choosing your study abroad destination.
+Make sure to get the latest information on the visa regulations directly from the Malaysian embassy in your home country.
+Getting a visa to a foreign country should never be taken for granted and cannot be guaranteed by Asia Exchange in any way.
+Please also refer to our terms and conditions.

 Students studying abroad in Malaysia are required to apply for a student visa from the Malaysian embassy in their home country.
 Please check the required attachments for the visa application with your local embassy since the details may vary in different countries.
 The student is responsible for acquiring a visa as well as paying for the costs.